Brief Description of the Corridor

-In Russia: Kaliningrad, Saint Petersburg, Moscow, Smolensk, Nizhny Novgorod, Yekaterinburg, Astana, Novosibirsk, Krasnoyarsk, Irkutsk Chita, Khabarovsk, Vostochny, Vladivostok.
+In Russia: Kaliningrad, St. Petersburg, Moscow, Smolensk, Nizhny Novgorod, Yekaterinburg, Astana, Novosibirsk, Krasnoyarsk, Irkutsk Chita, Khabarovsk, Vostochny, Vladivostok.

 Beyond Russia: Helsinki, Berlin, Warsaw, Minsk, Kiev, Budapest, Ulaanbaatar, Beijing, Pyongyang, Seoul, Pusan.

-Built between 1890 and 1905 to connect Moscow with Vladivostok on Russia’s Pacific coast 6,560 miles (10,555 km) away, the Trans-Siberian is probably one of the most famous and romantic railway lines in world.
-You can not only admire Siberia’s spectacular scenery from the train in summer or winter, but also stop off anywhere en route.
-Relax at the tranquil and beautiful Lake Baikal, the largest body of fresh water in the world, explore the Buddhist monasteries of Ulan-Ude and enjoy the views of the Pacific from Vladivostok.
-Nowadays, the Trans-Siberian route also has connections to Berlin, Kiev, Budapest, Helsinki and Beijing.
+Built between 1890 and 1905 to connect Moscow with Vladivostok on Russia’s Pacific coast 6560 miles (10,555 km) away, the Trans-Siberian Railway is one of the most famous and romantic railway lines in world.
+Gaze in wonderment at the breath-taking views that Siberia has to offer, and stop off at any point along the en route to take a closer look.
+Relax at the tranquil and beautiful Lake Baikal, the largest body of fresh water in the world.
+Explore the Buddhist monasteries of Ulan-Ude and enjoy the views of the Pacific from Vladivostok.
+Nowadays, the Trans-Siberian route today has connections to Berlin, Kiev, Budapest, Helsinki and Beijing.

-Far less well-known is the role of the Trans-Siberian as a major freight artery offering a fully developed container service across Eurasia from Berlin to Beijing, with links to major cities in Europe, including Helsinki, Kaliningrad, Warsaw, Minsk, Kiev, St Petersburg, Smolensk and Yekaterinburg.
-And in addition to Russian stations in Siberia itself, the Trans-Sib also has connections to Astana in Kazakhstan, Ulaanbaatar in Mongolia, Beijing in China, Pyongyang in North Korea and Seoul and Pusan in South Korea.
+A lesser known fact about of the Trans-Siberian is that is a major freight artery offering a fully developed container service across Eurasia from Berlin to Beijing, with links to major cities in Europe, including Helsinki, Kaliningrad, Warsaw, Minsk, Kiev, St Petersburg, Smolensk and Yekaterinburg.
+In addition to Russian stations in Siberia itself, the Trans-Siberian also has connections to Astana in Kazakhstan, Ulaanbaatar in Mongolia, Beijing in China, Pyongyang in North Korea and Seoul and Pusan in South Korea.

-- reduces by nearly two-thirds the time for cargo shipments: containers from China to Finland on the Trans-Siberian take less than 10 days, compared to 28 days by sea;
+- The Trans-Siberian reduces travel time for freight shipments by almost twothirds : containers from China to Finland take less than 10 days on the Trans-Siberian, compared to 28 days by sea;

-- low level of political risk: up to 90% of the route passes through Russia – a state with a stable democratic system of government, stable political climate and steadily growing economy;
+- The political risk is low : up to 90% of the route passes through Russia – a state with a stable democratic system of government, a stable political climate and a steadily growing economy;

-- minimises the need for transshipment, thus reducing the cost of cargo and the risk of accidental damage to goods during handling.
+- Trans-Siberian minimizes the need for trans-shipment, thus reducing the cost of cargo and the risk of accidental damage to goods during handling.

-At the moment, a major part of the freight between East and West goes by sea.
-The dominant or near monopoly position of marine shipping companies means shippers cannot expect a reduction of their transport costs.
+At present, a major part of the freight between East and West goes by sea.
+The dominant or near monopoly position of marine shipping companies means shippers cannot expect a reduction of in transport costs.
 Rail transport offers a reasonable economical alternative to shipment by sea.

 - full monitoring of trains and the status of cars and containers;

-- customers to follow their consignments in real time, ascertain their current location along the whole route and know when their containers and cargo arrive at every destination in Russia;
+- customers to follow their consignments in real time, find outtheir their current location along the route and be notified when their containers and cargo arrive at their destinations in Russia;

 - commercial inspection of items;